ianmiell/shutit/README.md

 ==========================

 [![Join the chat at https://gitter.im/ianmiell/shutit](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ianmiell/shutit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-Complex Docker Builds Made Simple.
+Complex Builds Made Simple.

-ShutIt is a tool for managing your image building process that is both structured and flexible.
+ShutIt is a tool for managing any build process that is both structured and flexible.

+It was originally written to manage complex Docker builds, but is a general-purpose automation tool.

 If you want to know more about Docker, see the [official site](https://www.docker.com/) or take a look at the book by the